PulseBeat02/King-Mammoth-Error-Reporting/README.md

 # Other Infornmation

 Thats all for now.
 I will be hoping to add more to this text file.
-Thank you for reading this.
+Thank you for reading this before accessing any project files.